miguel007TMM2/final_mini_project/README.md

 ## Rules

-1- The value of your cards cannot exceed 21 must be less than or equal
+1. The value of your cards cannot exceed 21 must be less than or equal

-2-You can only request an additional card if the value of your cards is less than 21
+2. You can only request an additional card if the value of your cards is less than 21

-3-You can only double your bet when you have your initial cards
+3. You can only double your bet when you have your initial cards

-4-If you draw a value of 21 on your initial cards, is blackJack and you will automatically win and move on to the next player
+4. If you draw a value of 21 on your initial cards, is blackJack and you will automatically win and move on to the next player

-5-All players compete against the dealer and only their score will be evaluated against the dealer
+5. All players compete against the dealer and only their score will be evaluated against the dealer

-6-The ace can have a value of 11 and 1 depending on your score, the game automatically detects and assigns it the value that suits you best.
+6. The ace can have a value of 11 and 1 depending on your score, the game automatically detects and assigns it the value that suits you best.

-7-If a score is greater than or equal to 21, you will be forced to select the option to stand.
+7. If a score is greater than or equal to 21, you will be forced to select the option to stand.
 (The player must select to plant the same).

 ## How to play

 -After running the game-

-1-You must select the number of players with a minimum of 1 and a maximum of 4 (remember that the number of players cannot be changed during the game)
+1. You must select the number of players with a minimum of 1 and a maximum of 4 (remember that the number of players cannot be changed during the game)

-2-You must insert the player's name and the icon you want to have.
+2. You must insert the player's name and the icon you want to have.
 This will go sending by order of play from player1 to player4

-3-After having filled in the player's information (his name and his icon) he must select his bet. the minimum acceptable bet is 50 chips. the player when starting the game will have 10,000 chips that he can bet.
+3. After having filled in the player's information (his name and his icon) he must select his bet. the minimum acceptable bet is 50 chips. the player when starting the game will have 10,000 chips that he can bet.
 What will you lose or win as the game progresses

-4-Then betting will start the game, on the right side you can see a menu with options this menu has the 3 possible movements (1-stand, 2- Ask for cards, 3-Double the bet).
+4. Then betting will start the game, on the right side you can see a menu with options this menu has the 3 possible movements (1-stand, 2- Ask for cards, 3-Double the bet).
 You can navigate this menu by pressing the down arrow and up arrow keys.
 To select an option, just press the space key on your keyboard.

 Note: Remember that only the menu is selected with the space, the other options have to press enter to continue.